vpulim/node-soap/CONTRIBUTING.md

 Thank you for your support!  node-soap wouldn't be where it is today without contributors like you who are willing to take the time to improve it for everyone else.

 Because SOAP Web Services can differ amongst implementations, there is high risk involved in making changes.
 What works for your WSDL, might not work with another.
-It is therefore _essential_ that contributors to node-soap adhere to these guidelines:
+It is therefore _essential_ that contributors to node-soap adhere to these guidelines.

 ##Making Changes
+* Any and all pull requests to change documentation or typos are welcome!
 * If your issue is WSDL related:
 ````
     1. Make your WSDL as generic as possible to recreate the issue